Web Dashboard Technical Overview

 - 5 minutes to read

-The Web Dashboard is a client-side control that communicates with server part using HTTP requests:
+The Web Dashboard is a client-side control that communicates with the server part using HTTP requests:

-- The server part handles client data requests and provides various backend capabilities such as accessing data, storing dashboards, etc.
+- The server part is an ASP.NET Core or ASP.NET MVC application that handles client data requests and includes various backend capabilities such as data access, dashboard storage, etc.

-The client communicates with the server part using a RESTful API, allowing to you send multiple data requests simultaneously.
+The client communicates with the server side using a RESTful API that allows to you send multiple data requests simultaneously.
 For example, if you change the master filter in a dashboard containing several detail items, all these items send their queries to the server.
 These requests are independently processed on the server side for better performance.

 The table below illustrates correlations between server and client.
-The column headers display platforms you can use as a server, the row headers show available client counterparts.
+The column headers display what you can use on a server side, the row headers show available client controls.